manomage/rate-repository-app/README.md

 # rate-repository-app
   An application for rating GitHub repositories.
+Created with React-native.

   This application have features such as, sorting and filtering reviewed repositories, registering a user, logging in and creating a review for a repository.